Kara Goucher

-Kara Goucher (born Kara Grgas on July 9, 1978) is an American long-distance runner.
+Kara Goucher (born Kara Grgas on July 9, 1978) is an American long-distance runner, author, television commentator, and podcaster.
 She was the 10,000 meters silver medalist at the 2007 World Championships in Athletics and represented the USA at the 2008 Beijing Olympics and 2012 London Olympics.
 She made her marathon debut in 2008 and finished third the following year at the Boston Marathon.

 She competed collegiately for the University of Colorado and was a three-time NCAA champion (twice in track and once in cross country).

 Personal life

 Goucher was born Kara Grgas in Queens, New York.
 When she was four years old her family moved to Duluth, Minnesota, after her father was killed by a drunk driver on the Harlem River Drive.
 When her mother remarried, Kara took her stepfather's name and was known as Kara Grgas-Wheeler.
 She ran in high school for Duluth East.

 She married fellow runner and US Olympian Adam Goucher from Colorado in 2001, competing as Kara Goucher from that point forward.
 Kara gave birth to their son, Colton (Colt) Mirko Goucher, on September 25, 2010.
 In 2014, she moved with her family from Portland, Oregon to Boulder, Colorado.
 Both Kara and Adam hold individual NCAA cross country titles, from 2000 and 1998 respectively.

 In 2021, Goucher was diagnosed with repetitive exercise dystonia after noticing lack of sensation in her legs and difficulty running.